heidmotron/docs/pages/doc/ingestion_policies.md

 tags: [administration, dashboards]
 sidebar: doc_sidebar
 permalink: ingestion_policies.html
-summary: Monitor usage with ingestion policies and usage dashboards.
+summary: Monitor usage with ingestion policies and usage dashboards
 ---

 As a Wavefront administrator, you're interested in usage patterns for the whole company, but also for different teams in the company.
 You can create ingestion policies and assign accounts (user or service accounts) to each policy to see which teams use which part of total ingestion.
 You can even drill down to individual users from the Ingestion Breakdown dashboard.